MariusArhaug/WishList/wishList/fxui/README.md

 We use `maven` for our project.

+The fxui tests will fail unless the server is running.

+Start with `mvn clean compile` inside the rest module.

+Then run the server:

+`mvn spring-boot:run`

-First you need to install and compile:
+Then you need to install and compile in the root directory:

 `mvn clean install && mvn compile`

-Then to run:
+Then to run in the fxui module:

 `mvn javafx:run`